joaovicente/java-observable-event-sourcing-architecture-book/2-mongodb.md

     "id": "5a5a980076f4641204dfe0c8",
     "name": "joao"
 }

-And the Author is now persisted in MongoDB
 ```

+and the Author is now persisted in MongoDB `author` collection